Terry Farrell (architect): Career

 In 1965, Farrell moved to London to form a partnership with Nicholas Grimshaw.
 He collaborated with Charles Jencks on the Cosmic House in Holland Park.
 In 1980, he founded his own company, Terry Farrell & Partners.
 In addition, Farrell lectured at a number of different universities including Cambridge University, the University of London, the University of Pennsylvania and the University of Sheffield.

 In the early part of his career, Farrell gave emphasis to housing projects.
 Later, after the break with Grimshaw, he designed the TV-am headquarters in Camden Lock and redeveloped Comyn Ching Triangle in London's Covent Garden.
-In the 1980s and 1990s his projects included Charing Cross Station, the MI6 headquarters building, The Deep Aquarium in Hull and The International Centre for Life in Newcastle.
+In the 1980s and 1990s his projects included Charing Cross Station, the SIS Building, The Deep Aquarium in Hull and The International Centre for Life in Newcastle.
 Later work included the new headquarters for the Home Office, the conversion of the Grade I-listed Royal Institution of Great Britain and the Great North Museum in Newcastle.

 He was responsible for regeneration projects of Newcastle Quayside, Brindleyplace in Birmingham, Edinburgh Exchange District, Greenwich Peninsula and Paddington Basin.
 He also designed his own buildings within these projects, including the Edinburgh International Conference Centre with the help of Duncan Whatmore, and The Point in Paddington Basin.
 In May 2010, he was appointed to regenerate the 72 acre area around the Earl's Court exhibition centre.
 In 2012 his practice was appointed as masterplanners for Wood Wharf – the next phase of Canary Wharf's development.